My Plantiful Cooking

 ¼-1/3 cup maple syrup

-• Now, add in protein powder, oats, chocolate chips and baking powder.
+• Now, add in protein powder, oats, chocolate chips, and baking powder.
 Mix well.
-The mixture should resembles cookie dough, so do add a splash of water or more protein powder if needed.
+The mixture will be slightly stickier than regular cookie dough.

-• Portion out around ¼ cup of mixture and roll it into a ball.
+• Portion out around ¼ cup of cookie dough, and transfer to a lined baking sheet.
 Gently flatten the dough using your palm.
 Repeat until the dough is used up.

-• Bake for 8-10 minutes, or until cookies appears firm and set.
+• Bake for 8-10 minutes, or until the edges are firm and the cookies look set.
 Let your vegan protein cookies cool down slightly before enjoying!

 Notes